carlos-molina/contraval/README.md

 *BuyReq*, *Pay*, *Conf*, etc.

 <br/>
-Like in the execution model that does not account for failures, the BEG abstracts away the communication between the contracting parties and plays the role of the output synchronizer as shown in the figure.
+In this execution model, the BEG abstracts away the communication between the contracting parties and plays the role of the output synchronizer as shown in the figure.